 For example, Avid has a range of programs in place focused on conservation, reusing and recycling.
 Its products are RoHS-3 compliant and its repair facility is ISO 9001/14001 certified.
 Avid is committed to compliance with the EU directive on Waste Electrical and Electronic Equipment (WEEE 2012/19/EU) as well as its EMS partner is EICC (Electronics Industry Citizenship Coalition) compliant.
+Avid has also made environmentally conscious improvements to our products, such as moving towards software as a service model, creating products that are designed to last, and making enhancements on our delivery, logistics, and packaging.
 Additionally, Avid's global headquarters is housed in a LEED Gold and Energy Star certified building.
-In 2020, the company consolidated its labs at its headquarters and installed LED lighting and energy efficient cooling units that will reduce consumption by 30 percent.
+In 2020, the company consolidated its labs at its headquarters and installed LED lighting and energy-efficient cooling units that will reduce consumption by 30 percent.

 Additionally, we believe that our immediate and future success is dependent upon our ability to develop and retain a high-performing global, diverse workforce.
 To achieve the desired workforce, we endeavor to attract and retain employees with strong character and unassailable integrity, as well as to foster an inclusive work environment where all employees and stakeholders are respected and trusted and feel comfortable to bring their ideas to the workplace.
 Together, our values shape Avid's culture and are carried forth in programs and policies such as the dynamic performance management model and the Work from Anywhere program as well as safety policies protecting workplaces and company and customer data.
-An area of focus and growth for Avid's culture is diversity and inclusion (D&I).
-In 2020, Avid renewed its commitment by developing its D&I mission and vision, forming a D&I steering committee and establishing targeted focus areas for ongoing efforts.
+An area of focus and growth for Avid's culture is diversity, equity and inclusion (DEI).
+Since 2020, Avid has renewed its commitment by developing its DEI mission and vision, forming a DEI steering committee, DEI policy, and establishing targeted focus areas for ongoing efforts.
+Our commitment to DEI is reflected in the increasing diversity of Avid's Board members, leadership team and throughout the company as a whole.